nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_diagnostics_questionnaireresponse.md

 Most of the ReSPECT data can be captured within the minimum dataset, however the ReSPECT care priority values cannot be accommodated elsewhere and so must be recorded separately.
 As many localities have or will implement ReSPECT, it important that these additional ReSPECT values can be transmitted.

-### Preferences ###

-This is used to record a patient’s preferred place of death and any other preferences and wishes, including wishes for care and cultural, religious and social needs.
-Additionally, there is an option to record domestic information and access instructions for the patient’s residence.

-### Functional Status ###

-The patient’s functional status is recorded by clinicians during encounters with the patient and gives consumers of the data a general indication of the wellness of the patient.
-The status can be codified using either the Karnofsky scale or Electronic Frailty Index and there is a mandatory textual field for systems that do not store this data as a codeable concept.

 ...

     <QuestionnaireResponse xmlns="http://hl7.org/fhir">